buddypress/BuddyPress-build/readme.txt

 *	<a href="http://tw.buddypress.org/">正體中文</a>

 The <a href="http://i18n.svn.buddypress.org/">BuddyPress langauge file repository</a> includes some language that have not yet set up a localization site.

+== Upgrade Notice ==

+= 1.2.2.1 =
+Fixes a bug where new account activation emails would not be sent correctly.
+Important upgrade.

 == Changelog ==